Updated: May 26

 Are you dreaming about visiting one of the most sought-after vacation spots in the world?
-Atlantis in the Bahamas, is one for the books in terms of family fun.
+Atlantis, Bahamas, is one for the books in terms of family fun.
 I must preface this; the resort is exceptionally pricey.
 The times that I have been there had always been on a budget.

 I have been here two separate times when I was a child, in the 6th grade and as a college student.

 Coming to Atlantis in middle school, when I was homeschooled, was a dream.
 Staying at the resort was not in my family's budget, and we were living on our boat at the time, so it wasn't necessary.
 We did the same thing as when I came while in college.
 I was on a cruise which had Nassau as a stop while I was in college, and we could get off for excursions.

 The cheapest way to visit Atlantis is to buy day passes to use the waterparks and stay on Nassau Island.
 It is an extremely short drive across a bridge to the island.
 This is the best way to maximize your budget and not break the bank to let your family have fun.